...Highlights: shark action, great macro life/ marine diversity, schooling fish & big pelagics...

 All manner of angelfish can be spotted here including dwarf, emperor, regal and keyhole, among others.
 Turning away from the fun of the wall and staring into the blue, you can spot passing white tip sharks and grey reef sharks.
 There may be an occasional leopard shark and nurse shark too, likely resting on the sandy floor.

-The New Drop Off - As you drop down the vertical wall, enormous colourful gorgonian fans span their wide reach into the water column.
+As you drop down the vertical wall, enormous colourful gorgonian fans span their wide reach into the water column.
 Together with the numerous soft corals and sponges, they create a vertical carpet of pink and purple.
 As you make your way to the corner, look out for grey reef sharks if you can see them through the cascading masses of pyramid butterflyfish, red-toothed triggerfish, various species of angelfish and yellowtail fusiliers.
-Show more

 The location can be identified at low tide by the top of the reef becoming exposed above the water line.
 It is a site located at the meeting point of 2 reef walls which form a corner that drops to around 150m in depth.
 Most of the shark action takes place as scuba divers hang in the blue at the corner amid swirling masses of reef fish, barracuda and passing eagle rays.